 PDC assists you with parking in reverse.
 Acoustic signals and a visual indicator warn you of the presence of an object behind the vehicle.
-To measure the distance, there are four ultrasonic sensors in either bumper.
+The measurement is carried out by four ultrasonic sensors in the rear bumper.

 These sensors have a range of approx. 6.5 ft/2 m.
-However, an acoustic warning does not sound until an object is approx. 24 in/60 cm from the rear corner sensors, or approx. 5 ft/1.50 m from the rear center sensors.
+However, an acoustic warning does not sound until an object is approx. 24 in/60 cm from the rear corner sensors or approx. 5 ft/1.50 m from the rear center sensors.
 PDC is a parking aid that can indicate objects when they are approached slowly, as is usually the case when parking.
-Avoid approaching an object at high speed; otherwise, physical circumstances may lead to the system warning being issued too late.
+Avoid approaching an object at high speed; otherwise, physical circumstances may lead to the system warning being issued too late. \blacktriangleleft